apache/parquet-format/Encodings.md

 This encoding is adapted from the Binary packing described in ["Decoding billions of integers per second through vectorization"](http://arxiv.org/pdf/1209.2137v5.pdf) by D. Lemire and L. Boytsov

 Delta encoding consists of a header followed by blocks of delta encoded values binary packed.
 Each block is made of miniblocks, each of them binary packed with its own bit width.
-When there are not enough values to encode a full block we pad with zeros (added to the frame of reference).

 The header is defined as follows:
 ```
 <block size in values> <number of miniblocks in a block> <total value count> <first value>
 ```
- * the block size is a multiple of 128 stored as VLQ int
+ * the block size is a multiple of 128; it is stored as a ULEB128 int
- * the miniblock count per block is a diviser of the block size stored as VLQ int the number of values in the miniblock is a multiple of 32.
+ * the miniblock count per block is a divisor of the block size such that their quotient, the number of values in a miniblock, is a multiple of 32; it is stored as a ULEB128 int
- * the total value count is stored as a VLQ int
+ * the total value count is stored as a ULEB128 int
- * the first value is stored as a zigzag VLQ int
+ * the first value is stored as a zigzag ULEB128 int

 Each block contains
 ```
 <min delta> <list of bitwidths of miniblocks> <miniblocks>
 ```
- * the min delta is a VLQ int (we compute a minimum as we need positive integers for bit packing)
+ * the min delta is a zigzag ULEB128 int (we compute a minimum as we need positive integers for bit packing)
  * the bitwidth of each block is stored as a byte
  * each miniblock is a list of bit packed ints according to the bit width stored at the begining of the block

-Having multiple blocks allows us to escape values and restart from a new base value.

-To encode each delta block, we will:
+To encode a block, we will:

-1. Compute the deltas

-2. Encode the first value as zigzag VLQ int
+1. Compute the differences between consecutive elements.
+For the first element in the block, use the last element in the previous block or, in the case of the first block, use the first value of the whole sequence, stored in the header.

-3. For each block, compute the frame of reference(minimum of the deltas) for the deltas.
-This guarantees all deltas are positive.
+2. Compute the frame of reference (the minimum of the deltas in the block).
+Subtract this min delta from all deltas in the block.
+This guarantees that all values are non-negative.

-4. encode the frame of reference delta as VLQ int followed by the delta values (minus the minimum) encoded as bit packed per miniblock.
+3. Encode the frame of reference (min delta) as a zigzag ULEB128 int followed by the bit widths of the miniblocks and the delta values (minus the min delta) bit packed per miniblock.

-Steps 2 and 3 are skipped if the number of values in the block is 1.
+Having multiple blocks allows us to adapt to changes in the data by changing the frame of reference (the min delta) which can result in smaller values after the subtraction which, again, means we can store them with a lower bit width.

+If there are not enough values to fill the last miniblock, we pad the miniblock so that its length is always the number of values in a full miniblock multiplied by the bit width.
+The values of the padding bits are unspecified.

+If, in the last block, less than ```<number of miniblocks in a block>``` miniblocks are needed to store the values, the bytes storing the bit widths of the unneeded miniblocks are still present, but their values are unspecified.
+There are no additional padding bytes for the miniblock bodies though, as if their bit widths were 0.
+The reader knows when to stop reading by keeping track of the number of values read.

+The following examples use 8 as the block size to keep the examples short, but in real cases it would be invalid.
 #### Example 1
 1, 2, 3, 4, 5